nailaalissa/Trackmoney-app/README.md

 # Money Tracking Application

-This money tracking application allows users to manage their expenses and incomes in a simple and intuitive way.
+This application allows users to manage their expenses and incomes in a simple and intuitive way.
 Users can enter, edit, and remove items, assign them to a specific month, and save the current state to a file for later retrieval.

 ## Features
 - **Modeling Items:**